ponnar-aws/aws-developercertificate-udemy/README.md

 Note: this auto script is not woring for me.
 And php is also couldnt complete.
 I needed to restart the instance to see php installed.
 #### connectin rds from ec2
+EC2 :internet - VPC- subnet -security group(firewall)- user(ec2-user)/roles/policy[ec2] secret key is stored privately.can be public.
+RDS: internet - VPC- subnet -security group(firewall)- user(DB user created during creation)has roles/policy.can make public available.
+S3: internet - VPC- subnet -security group(firewall)- no user created for this s3 linux machine. so, user with security key and s3 access role can access. or create role  and attach ec2 so that it can access.[s3] in s3 we can restrict who to access bucket rule.

 1 modify the security group of RDS. add inbound and modify to add security group of ec2.
-Connection to establish bw one security group to other security group doubt::: in ec2 we add iam role(s3fullaccess) so that we connected to s3.
+Connection to establish bw one security group to other security group--not working doubt::: in ec2 we add iam role(s3fullaccess) so that we connected to s3.
 In S3 also we can restrict who can access. how rds didnt follow such step.
 2 we can use SSH tunnelling.
 EC2 is publically accessable.
 From workbench, Standard TCP/IP over SSH option. give EC2 detail and my sql detail. idea is from EC2 we can connect mysql. may be both mysql and ec2 in same subnet group.
-3 we can set as public while creating rds. then connect using workbench. vpc -rdslaunch wizaard is used in youtube video instead of default.
+3 we can set as public while creating rds. then connect using workbench. vpc -rdslaunch wizaard is used in youtube video instead of default.--working fro home.
+4 in ec2. > mysql -h host -u user -p pass....guess need to install mysql client in it

 ### RDP Multi AZ & Read replica -- must questions in this segment
 2 Types of backups: